RosettaCommons/documentation/MP-scoring.md

 -score:weights mpframework_smooth_fa_2012.wts \
 ```

-2. Having a fixed membrane a movable protein.
-In this case the protein will be transformed into membrane coordinates as defined from the spanfile input, which is required.
+**2) Having a fixed membrane a movable protein.** This does not require the protein to be transformed into membrane coordinates and works with a regular cleaned PDB file.
+However, it requires a spanfile as input.
 Example flags:

 ```
-Rosetta/main/source/bin/score_jd2.macosclangdebug \
+Rosetta/main/source/bin/score_jd2.macosclangrelease \
 -database Rosetta/main/database \
--in:file:s 1AFO_tr.pdb \
+-in:file:s 1AFO.pdb \
 -in:membrane \
 -mp:setup:spanfiles 1AFO__tr.span \
 -mp:setup:transform_into_membrane \